franklin113/TD_Stage_Window/README.md

 - Stage Items save state upon restart
 - Snapping Feature added
   - Toggle snapping on and off via stage settings or ctrl.n
+  - A line for both X and Y show up when you snap
+  - Snap to any piece of geometry in the scene

 ## 0.01
 ### Initial Release